10 Awesome Free Documentaries That You Can Watch Online

 Keep your eye out for a notable interview with a senator which led to one incredibly stupid remark.

 Earthlings is about how humans treat the other living creatures on this planet.
 Primarily it focuses on day-to-day business practices which profit from animals.
 As you might guess, looking at it from this perspective doesn’t paint us humans in such a great light.

 The film features some gorgeous footage of nature, Joaquin Phoenix on the voice-overs and music by Moby.

-The film Invisible Children was made by three teenagers in 2003, who visited Africa in search of something worthy of attention.
+The film [NO LONGER WORKS] Invisible Children was made by three teenagers in 2003, who visited Africa in search of something worthy of attention.
 They eventually reached Northern Uganda and found the children suffering the effects of a 20 year war using child soldiers.

 After The Fall

 After The Fall is a film about the physical and emotional memory of the Berlin Wall 10 years after the fall of the Berlin wall.
 While interviewing people who lived in Berlin at the time, the film features beautiful visuals of Berlin to keep you watching.

 Man With A Camera